rickenator/code_frog/README.md

-# Code Whisperer
+# Code Frog

-Code Whisperer is an advanced AI assistant specialized in software development.
+Code Frog is an advanced AI assistant specialized in software development.
 This project aims to enhance the capabilities of an AI model (GPT-4) to handle complex software development conversations by dynamically managing and updating the context provided to the model.

 This is a Work In Progress (WIP) and not a complete application of the framework which itself may be incomplete.